itsip/baseballdb-builder/README.md

 `python build.py`

 ## Notes
-Certain rows from the sourced data are excluded from the created Postgresql database in order to successfully add foreign key constraints.
+Certain rows from the sourced data are excluded from the created Postgresql database in order to successfully add foreign keys.

+See [datafix.py](datafix.py) for more details.

 ## License
 BaseballDB Builder is licensed under the [GNU General Public License v3.0](LICENSE)